Microsoft/go/eng/doc/fips/README.md

 - Introduces macOS crypto backend `darwincrypto`.
 - Support `GODEBUG=fips140=on` as an alias for `GOFIPS=1`.
+- `GOFIPS=1` no longer tries to enable FIPS mode on Linux.
+It will now panic if FIPS mode is not enabled.
 - `GOFIPS=0` no longer tries to disable FIPS mode on Linux.
 It will now panic if FIPS mode is enabled.
 - Support for the `GOFIPS` environment variable will be removed in Go 1.25.